kuroxide/fx-82XX/README.md

 The only reason to make this (which is the reason I designed this in the first place) is to troll NESA.

 ## Design Process
 Things are big.
-Although the Raspbeery Pi Zero is tiny, the space inside the calculator is yet tinier. \
+Although the Raspberry Pi Zero is tiny, the space inside the calculator is yet tinier. \
 Unmodified, there is only about 3mm of vertical clearance to fit stuff inside the case of the calculator, and it is divided up by reinforcing ribs.
 The Raspberry Pi Zero is barely skinny enough to fit lengthwise across the calculator, and that's before the other components come in.

 Thus, we arrive at the winning formula: \
-*Dremel everything*. \
+*Dremel everything.* \
 To increase the amount of space available, the ribs are cut out with a dremel tool (you could also use a file if you are very, very dedicated).
 A custom PCB is used for the keypad; the membrane is re-used since custom making them is a pain in the \[REDACTED] \
 The overall design can be split up into 4 parts:
 - The keypad